-Around 20,000 bottles we made in total, with the first 360 bottles destined for the UK sold out in minutes.
+Around 20,000 bottles were made in total, with the first 360 bottles destined for the UK selling out in minutes.

 - N: Aged-rum-like with runny toffee, fresh herbal, sweet smooth & thick putty mash, some linseed oil, olive oil touches,..